 Once identified, dysplasia is further diagnosed with colposcopy, a procedure that looks at the whole cervix with a special microscope called a colposcope, and sometimes a tissue biopsy.
 Through colposcopy your doctor can directly view your cervix and any abnormalities.
 If your doctor sees any abnormal cells through the colposcope, s/he will remove them and send them to a lab.
 This is the biopsy part of the treatment.
 Depending on the biopsy results indicating the severity of the dysplasia, further treatment may be suggested, which can be simply observation to see if the changes resolve spontaneously, repeating the Pap test more frequently, or repeating the colposcopy.
 If the dysplasia is severe enough, your health care provider may recommend removing the abnormal cells.
 One removal treatment is cryosurgery, a freezing technique.
 Another procedure, called LEEP (which stands for loop electrosurgical excision procedure), uses a loop of wire with a low-voltage radio wave to remove abnormal cells.

 You're right that regular Pap smears are important because they allow us to keep tabs on cervical cell changes.
 We can see if they are changing and replacing themselves in a healthy manner, or if the cellular changes become abnormal.
-Make an appointment with your primary health care provider, who can refer you to a gynecologist.
+Make an appointment with a health care provider, who can refer you to a gynecologist.
 For more information on how often to schedule a Pap test, read Cervical cancer info online.

 Best of luck getting follow-up care and keeping a regular provider in the future,Alice!